AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 * `"start-start"`, `"start-finish"`, `"finish-start"`, `"finish-finish"`
 * {api:anychart.enums.ConnectorType}anychart.enums.ConnectorType{api}
 * [Elements: Connectors](Elements#connectors)
-* `"start-start"` – task A must begin before task B can begin
+* `"start-start"` – this task must begin before the target task can begin
-* `"start-finish"` – task A must begin before task B can finish
+* `"start-finish"` – this task must begin before the target task can finish
-* `"finish-start"` – task A must finish before task B can begin
+* `"finish-start"` – this task must finish before the current one can begin
-* `"finish-finish"` – task A must finish before task B can finish
+* `"finish-finish"` – this task must finish before the first one can finish